jgshu/flguard_eval/README.md

 # FLGuard Evaluations

-Just some of my own evaluations of the FLGuard algorithm proposed by [Nguyen et al. (2021)](https://arxiv.org/abs/2101.02281).
+Just some of my own evaluations of the FLGuard algorithm proposed by [Nguyen et al. (2021)](https://arxiv.org/abs/2101.02281v2).
+Note that these only apply to an earlier proposed version.

 ## Executing